termigator1359/Calamity-Boss-Guide/README.md

 * **Melee**

-    * Stick to Ataxia until DoG dies.
+    * Stick to Ataxia until Yharon fully dies.
+Or go for actually safer choices.
     * Once Polter ceases to exist - grab Banshee Hook, this is gonna be your best weapon for some time.

 * **Mage**